MicrosoftDocs/azure-stack-docs/azure-local/update/azure-update-manager-23h2.md

 4. On the **Check readiness** page, review the list of readiness checks and their results.

     - You can select the links under **Affected systems** to view more details and individual system results.
 For information on the check types, see [About readiness checks](azure-update-manager-23h2.md#about-readiness-checks).
-    - For failed readiness checks, review the details and remediation messages.
+    - For failed readiness checks, review the details and remediation messages via the **View details** links.
 To further troubleshoot, see [Troubleshoot updates](./azure-update-manager-23h2.md#troubleshoot-updates) before proceeding.

     [![Screenshot on the check readiness of updates in Azure Update Manager.](./media/azure-update-manager/check-readiness.png)](media/azure-update-manager/check-readiness.png#lightbox)